ESP32 Power Consumption & Sleep Modes [All Variants]

 ESP32 Low-Power Modes are: (Modem Sleep, Light Sleep, Deep Sleep, and Hibernation).
 Each one of the ESP32 sleep modes has its own list of activated features as well as deactivated features in order to achieve certain levels of power consumption.
 Depending on your application’s need, you get to choose the most convenient power mode in order to prolong the battery life as much as possible and perform the required tasks.

-ESP32 Active Mode
+ESP32 Active Mode Power (Current) Consumption

-The ESP32 Active Mode is the normal operation mode in which all the peripherals are working, WiFi and Bluetooth are enabled, and the chip can transmit, receive or listen.
+The ESP32 Active Mode is the normal operation mode in which all the peripherals are working, WiFi and Bluetooth are enabled, and the chip can transmit, receive, or listen.

-ESP32 Active mode current consumption is: (95~240) mA, depending on the WiFi/BLE mode and the CPU clock speed at which you’re operating the microcontroller.
+ESP32 Active mode current consumption is: (95~380) mA, depending on the WiFi/BLE mode and the CPU clock speed at which you’re operating the microcontroller.

-ESP32 Modem Sleep Mode
+ESP32 Modem Sleep Power (Current) Consumption

-In Modem Sleep Mode, the ESP32 core is operational, the clock is configurable, and every other peripheral is functional except for the (Radio, WiFi, and Bluetooth) which are disabled.
+In Modem Sleep Mode, the ESP32 core is operational, the clock is configurable, and every other peripheral is functional except for the (Radio, WiFi, and Bluetooth/BLE), which are disabled.
 Therefore, current consumption in this mode is totally dependent on the CPU clock rate.
 Reducing the clock frequency will reduce the current consumption and vice versa.

 ESP32 Modem Sleep Mode Wake-Up Latency is: immediate!